eddielegg-jm/auth0-poc/app/ORGANIZATION_SELECTION.md

 ## 🎯 How It Works

 ### Scenario 1: User Belongs to One Organization
-1. User enters email and logs in
+1. User visits homepage
+2. Application detects no session → Auto-redirects to Auth0
+3. User enters credentials on Auth0's page
-2. Auth0 authenticates the user
+4. Auth0 authenticates the user
-3. Application fetches user's organizations from Auth0
+5. Application fetches user's organizations from Auth0
-4. **Auto-selects** the single organization
+6. **Auto-selects** the single organization
-5. Updates session with organization context
+7. Updates session with organization context
-6. User sees dashboard with organization details
+8. User sees dashboard with organization details

 ### Scenario 2: User Belongs to Multiple Organizations
-1. User enters email and logs in
+1. User visits homepage
+2. Application detects no session → Auto-redirects to Auth0
+3. User enters credentials on Auth0's page
-2. Auth0 authenticates the user
+4. Auth0 authenticates the user
-3. Application fetches user's organizations from Auth0
+5. Application fetches user's organizations from Auth0
-4. **Shows organization selection UI**
+6. **Shows organization selection UI**
-5. User clicks on desired organization
+7. User clicks on desired organization
-6. Session updated with selected organization
+8. Session updated with selected organization
-7. Dashboard reloads with organization context
+9. Dashboard reloads with organization context

 ### Scenario 3: User Belongs to Zero Organizations
-1. User enters email and logs in
+1. User visits homepage
+2. Application detects no session → Auto-redirects to Auth0
+3. User enters credentials on Auth0's page
-2. Auth0 authenticates the user
+4. Auth0 authenticates the user
-3. Application fetches user's organizations (empty list)
+5. Application fetches user's organizations (empty list)
-4. Dashboard shows "not a member of any organizations"
+6. Dashboard shows "not a member of any organizations"

 ## 🔧 Implementation Details